 4. Peer review / responsibility for the reviewers

 4.1.
-Each manuscript of the article submitted to the editorial board of the journal "Journal of Baltic Science Education“ is reviewed by two reviewers.
+Each manuscript of the article submitted to the editorial board of the journal "Journal of Baltic Science Education“ is reviewed by two independent reviewers.

 4.2.
 The reviewers are appointed confidentially, a double blind review is used.
 If the problematic of the submitted publication is interdisciplinary, one review is of a scientist from a related scientific field or trend.

 4.3.
 The reviewers are active scientists of that sphere, i.e. choosing a reviewer, his/her interest sphere and competence are taken into account.